Upriver Studios’ new soundstage lures major TV production to Saugerties

 Among the prime movers and shakers behind that critical tweak to the film tax credit legislation was Mary Stuart Masterson, an actress familiar to many for her roles in Benny and Joon and Fried Green Tomatoes and a Tony Award nominee for Nine.
 Masterson and her husband, actor/director Jeremy Davidson, relocated to the Hudson Valley a while back to raise their growing family and establish Storyhorse Documentary Theater.
 Seeing the Hudson Valley’s potential as a filmmaking Mecca, along with the unhealed wound in the local economy left by the departure of IBM, Masterson lobbied hard for the legislative reform.
 Then she teamed up with Beth Davenport to found a not-for-profit organization called Stockade Works, its mission: to train locals, especially socioeconomically challenged young people, with the technical skills they need to make a career in the film and TV industry.

 “We realized that film production can be a big economic driver,” Davenport says.
 “But we also knew that it was critical to build an ecosystem for the industry.”
 Passing the tax incentive was the first step in their plan; the second was finding a home for Stockade Works and funding its startup.
-In 2016, they took over an abandoned industrial building on Greenkill Avenue in Kingston and began offering their first training programs.
+In 2016, they began offering their first training programs in Kingston.
 There’s a recurring “boot camp” that gives students hands-on exposure to a broad panorama of media production skills, as well as more specialized trainings such as how to style hair and makeup for the screen.
 Wherever possible, the facility strives to work with locally based instructors.

 According to Susie Sofranko, who took over as executive director of Stockade Works this January, 154 students have completed the boot camp program so far.
 Efforts are then made to connect them with upcoming productions in need of interns and production assistants.
-“Last year we made over 600 referrals to productions, and we estimate we made over 150 placements,” Sofranko reports.
+“Last year we made over 600 referrals to productions, and we estimate we have made over 150 placements since our founding,” Sofranko reports.

 With the training program going full steam ahead, Masterson and Davenport turned their attention to the obvious missing piece in the Hudson Valley film production puzzle.
 In the middle of Saugerties, right near the Thruway exit, they found what they were looking for: an enormous light-industrial building with good bones, high ceilings and robust electrical service, hidden in plain sight behind a shopping mall.
 In 2021 their commercial startup, Upriver Studios, leased 101,000 square feet of space formerly occupied by Vertis Communications, a printing company that had downsized and abandoned its Saugerties plant ten years earlier, costing 150 local jobs.
-Renovation got underway immediately, in partnership with the woman-owned, Hudson-based architecture firm Spacesmith, LLP, and local building contractors under the auspices of Westchester-based NGI Development Corp.
+Renovation got underway immediately, in partnership with the woman-owned, Hudson-based architecture firm Spacesmith, LLP, Kingston-based MGI Construction + Consulting, LLC and Highland-based sound engineers WSDG.

 Starring Bailee Madison, Chandler Kinney, Malia Pyles, Zaria, Maia Reficco and Carson Rowland, Pretty Little Liars: Original Sin revisits the town where scary things happened to a group of high school girls in the 2010-2017 mystery drama series.
 Set in the present day with flashbacks to 1999, the new series uses a lot of interior sets designed to evoke the style of 1970s and ‘80s teen slasher films.
 HV1’s walkthrough included rooms from the houses of several of the protagonists and a movie theater lobby.
 We could see signs directing cast and crew to sets for high school interiors and a pizzeria as well.